-EncapsulAC® Coagula-Tracer Fluid is an innovative proprietary formulation designed for the relining of Asbestos Cement pipes in conjunction with the trenchless technology, Encapsulation Pipe Re-Line (EPR).
+EncapsulAC® Coagula-Tracer Fluid is an innovative proprietary formulation designed for the relining of Asbestos Cement pipes in conjunction with trenchless technologies, Encapsulation Pipe Re-Line (EPR).

 EPR makes use of the old pipe as a pilot hole and incorporates a guide to control the alignment and provide a void ahead of the rehabilitation head where EncapsulAC® is introduced into the train.
 An EPR Head decommissions and fully incorporates the old pipe into a new Encapsulation matrix which creates a coagulated envelope around the new pipe as it is simultaneously drawn through the old pilot hole’s exact path, creating traceability of ACMs along the path of the old pipe

-EncapsulAC® can also be used with open cut trenching.
+EncapsulAC® can be used with trenchless technologies including Pipe Bursting and Spliting, Close Tolerance Pipe Slurrification (CTPS) and even open cut trenching.
 It is designed to encapsulate the AC pipe fragments creating a coagulated mass that is workable and does not harden like cement.

-EncapsulAC® is manufactured in a dry powdered form and mixed to a slurry on site prior to use and forms a gel within 24hrs of completion of the EPR process.
+EncapsulAC® is manufactured in a dry powdered form and mixed to a slurry on site prior to use and forms a gel on completion of the EPR process.

 EncapsulAC®‘s vibrant blue Coagula-Tracer Fluid colourises soil and the AC pipe fragments allowing safe identification and traceability during future excavations.

 EncapsulAC® has been demonstrated in the USA to: